tdmuftuoglu/HydroSoil-AI/README.md

 | `soil_analysis.py` | correlation matrix, bulk-density regression, behaviour by texture class |

 Each reads `analysis_dataset.csv` and the checkpoint files produced by the notebook, so the notebook must be run first.
+Paths at the top of each script may need adjusting to the location of those files.

 ---